nextflow-io/training/docs/nf_customize/5_config.md

 !!! question "Exercise"

-    Create a custom configuration file and enable singularity and singularity automounts using the singularity scope.
+    Create a custom configuration file and enable singularity and singularity auto mounts using the singularity scope.

-    Start by creating `mycustomconfig.config` and adding your singularity scope:
+    Start by creating `mycustomconfig.config`:

     ```bash
     code mycustomconfig.config
     ```

+    Next, add your configuration to the singularity scope:

     ```console title="mycustomconfig.config"
     singularity {